samuelberston/Textify-App/README.md

-The goal of this project is to build an app that allows a user to schedule automated text messages.
+This app allows a user to schedule automated text messages using the Twilio API and node-cron library.

 *system design*